hoodiecrow/ConsTcl/README.md

 __read-vector-expr__

 `` read-vector-expr `` is activated by `` read-sharp `` and reads a number of expressions until it finds an ending parenthesis.
-It produces a vector expression and returns a Vector[#](https://github.com/hoodiecrow/ConsTcl#vectors) object.
+It produces a vector expression and returns a VectorR{vectors} object.

 <table border=1><thead><tr><th colspan=2 align="left">read-vector-expr (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>a vector or end of file</td></tr></table>